QQ-BANG/Intrusion-Detection-Final-Project/docs/proposal.md

 * Vinayakumar et al. (2019), deep learning for NIDS.
 * Pedregosa et al. (2011), scikit-learn.

-Most of these focus only on the modelling step.
-The gap we are filling is making the database, the cleaning, the EDA, and the modelling reproducible from a single command, while respecting the official train/test split (which is not i.i.d., and that is what makes NSL-KDD genuinely hard to do well on).
+Most of these focus only on the modeling step.
+The gap I am filling is making the database, the cleaning, the EDA, and the modeling reproducible from a single command, while respecting the official train/test split (which is not i.i.d., and that is what makes NSL-KDD genuinely hard to do well on).